rfougy/riv.systems/cms/blog/personal/2025-03-15_dear_ojiisan.md

 Dear Ojiisan,

-Before taking the flight to Paris, I took a look at the photo of you, Okaasan, and Michi more than usual.
-That photo was taken by me—I was about 10 years old, in a restaurant in Paris.
-You have the goofiest smile on, holding your fork and knife up high, ready to chow down.
+Before my flight to Paris, I found myself glancing at the photo of you, Okaasan, and Michi.
+That photo was taken by me—I was about 10 years old—in a restaurant in Paris.
+You had the goofiest smile on, with your fork and knife held up high, ready to chow down.
+What makes this photo special to me is that you'd never smile whenever photos were taken of you.

-I was about to go to Paris for Paris Fashion Week, yet all I could think about was whether or not I'd understand you a little but more by being in this city.
-I think it's safe to say that perhaps your main source of inspiration is Paris...
+I was about to fly to Paris for Paris Fashion Week, yet all I could think about was whether or not I'd be able understand you a little bit more by being in this city.
+I think it's safe to say now that Paris is your main source of inspiration...

 <br/>
 <br/>